MiguelMJ/Candle/README.md

 <p align="center"><img src="doc/img/demo.gif" height="400"></p>

-The code comes with a demo program showing the basic functionalities provided by the library.
-In it you can place lights and blocks that will cast shadows, and modify the opacity of the fog.
+The code comes with a demo program showing the functionalities provided by the library.
+In it you can place lights and edges that will cast shadows, and modify the behaviour of the fog.

 You can check the full manual of the demo [here](https://miguelmj.github.io/Candle/demo_manual.html).